US Post Office, Ely, Nevada

 Today, White Pine County remains an important center for mining, with significant deposits of gold, copper, and other valuable minerals.
 It also boasts stunning natural landscapes, including Great Basin National Park, attracting tourists and outdoor enthusiasts.
 The county's history of mining and nuclear testing has left a lasting legacy, shaping its cultural fabric and providing a glimpse into Nevada's pioneering spirit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of White Pine County, Nevada.
+This timeline provides a condensed summary of the historical journey of White Pine County, Nevada.

 • 1869: White Pine County is established, originally part of Lander County.